rosell-dk/webp-express/README.md

 1. Upload the plugin files to the `/wp-content/plugins/webp-express` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Configure it (the plugin doesn't do anything, before it is configured)
+3. Configure it (the plugin doesn't do anything until configured)
 4. Verify that it works

-## Configuration / testing
 You configure the plugin in Settings > WebP Express.

 The *Image types to convert* option is initially set to "Do not convert any images!".
 This allows you to test that there is a working converter, before redirecting images to the converter.